 H&M: Save 15% off your entire in-store purchase with your ID.

-J.Crew: Save a cool 15% off when you present your ID card at checkout.
+J.Crew: Save a cool 15% off (some stores offer 20%) when you present your ID card at checkout.
 In-store only.

 Juicy Couture: Save 15% off your in-store purchase with your ID card.